 Compile tests for device, select Real device from the menu and press Command-B:

-In Xcode 7 one can right click on .xctest under Product, and select Show in Finder:
+In Xcode 7, you can right click on .xctest under Product, and select Show in Finder:

-In Xcode8 .xctest can be found inside of the .app, so in order to locate it, right click on app and select Show in Finder.
+In Xcode 8 and above, .xctest can be found inside of the .app, so in order to locate it, right click on app and select Show in Finder.
 Right click app again in Finder and select Show Package Contents.

 Then go to the Plugins folder and right click top of the .xctest and select compress: